AnkurKarmakar/Twitter-Sentiment-Analysis-using-MapReduce-and-AFINNdictionary/README.md

 # Twitter-Sentiment-Analysis-using-MapReduce-and-AFINNdictionary
-Twitter Sentiment Analysis using Hadoop MapReduce, Distrbuted Caching and AFINN dictionary.
+Twitter Sentiment Analysis using Hadoop MapReduce, Distributed Caching and AFINN dictionary.

 Steps to run the program:
 1-First make a jar file from Twitter.java and run the jar on json data